Office acoustics refers to the qualities of a room (such as its shape or size) that make it easy or difficult for people inside to hear clearly.

 A fully-functioning, productive office requires noise.
 In fact, the sound of silence can be inhibitive; some would even argue deafening.
 At the risk of quoting more Simon and Garfunkel, I think we can all establish that an element of noise is necessary to a work environment that fosters creativity and collaboration.

-But what happens when your office acoustics start to affect your productivity?
+But what happens when your office acoustics affect productivity?
 Those conversations that catch your unwanted attention; The constant sound of the telephone; the general ‘buzz’ of the workplace.
 Before you know it, a twenty-minute task becomes an hour-long assignment.

 That is when noise affects productivity in office environments…